matuteiglesias/journal/content/Dev/2025-01-12_Resolved_OCR_Spanish_Language_Model_Issue.md

 - Successfully extracted text from a legal document regarding a comodato agreement.
 - Encountered recurring issues with the Spanish language model and attempted text extraction using the default language model.
 - Reviewed a loan agreement contract detailing terms, repayment schedule, and penalties.
-- Explored dynamic attributes in contract templates for automation.
+- Explored dynamic attributes in contract templates for [[automation]].

 **Achievements:**
 - Successfully extracted text from legal documents despite initial OCR issues.
 - Clarified terms and obligations in legal agreements.
-- Identified potential improvements in contract automation using dynamic data.
+- Identified potential improvements in contract [[automation]] using dynamic data.

 **Pending Tasks:**
 - Further investigation into optimizing OCR performance with the Spanish language model.
-- Implementation of dynamic attributes in contract templates for future automation.
+- Implementation of dynamic attributes in contract templates for future [[automation]].